Causal Machine Learning: A Survey and Open Problems: Causal Generative Modeling

 How can we learn such interventional and counterfactual distributions?
 Given that it is impossible to learn disentangled representations unsupervisedly from data without extensive domain knowledge \cite{locatello2019challenging, khemakhem2020variational}, we explore methods in this section that vary according to the supervision and domain knowledge they require.
-On the one hand, we discuss techniques demanding some domain knowledge of the underlying causal graph in \emph{structural assignment learning} (\Cref{sec:requires_causal_dag}).
+On the one hand, we discuss techniques demanding some domain knowledge encoded in an underlying causal graph in \emph{structural assignment learning} (\Cref{sec:requires_causal_dag}).
 On the other hand, methods exist that relax this requirement, which we refer to as \emph{causal disentanglement} (\Cref{sec:does_not_require_causal_dag}).